atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 ---

-X02.4 Sidewalk/Street Transitions
+#### X02.4 Sidewalk/Street Transitions
 ---------------------------------

-**X02.4.1 General.**\
+##### X02.4.1 General

 Sidewalk/street transitions, curb ramps, transition ramps, and landings in the public right-of-way shall comply with Section X02.4.

 **Discussion:** In keeping with a "kit of parts" approach, the committee recommends new names for the parts of the system that transition from roadway to public sidewalk level.
 The new terms identify function rather than geometric orientation of the ramp.
 Curb ramps cut though the face of the curb, and may or may not be perpendicular to the curb line.
 Transition ramps transition between upper and lower landings within the public sidewalk.
 Some transition ramps are used to allow the public sidewalk to dip down at driveways, at intermediate locations in the block.

 By using this flexible kit of parts, designers can create access between public sidewalk and roadway level with a combination of approaches.

+###### X02.4.1.1 Where required

-**X02.4.1.1 Where required.** A curb ramp or flush landing shall be provided wherever the pedestrian access route crosses a sidewalk/street transition, including intersections, mid-block crosswalks, medians and islands traversed by crosswalks, alleys, accessible parking aisles, passenger loading zones, and locations where the public sidewalk ends and pedestrian travel continues in the roadway.
+A curb ramp or flush landing shall be provided wherever the pedestrian access route crosses a sidewalk/street transition, including intersections, mid-block crosswalks, medians and islands traversed by crosswalks, alleys, accessible parking aisles, passenger loading zones, and locations where the public sidewalk ends and pedestrian travel continues in the roadway.

 **EXCEPTION:** A curb ramp or flush landing is not required where the pedestrian access route crosses a driveway and the elevation of the pedestrian access route is maintained.

+###### X02.4.1.2 Corners

-**X02.4.1.2 Corners.** At any intersection in the public right-of-way that has at least one corner served by a public sidewalk or a pedestrian access route, all corners of the intersection served by a crosswalk shall have curb ramps or flush landings.
+At any intersection in the public right-of-way that has at least one corner served by a public sidewalk or a pedestrian access route, all corners of the intersection served by a crosswalk shall have curb ramps or flush landings.

 **Figure X02.4 A Curb Ramp**